vigneshgowrabathuni/Angular2-Web-Application/README.md

 ## Development server

-Run `node serve` for a dev server.
+Run `node server` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Code scaffolding